HaiNguyen2903/Telecom_Customer_Understanding/README.md

 There are certain months when most of customers are intermediate or high-responsive, namely March, September, October and December.
 Business should increase the interaction during these months to increase the likelihood of getting a responsive customer.

 **Insights from Contact Duration**

 ![Alt text](figures/duration_insight.png)

-Intermediate and high respon- sive customers tend to have longer contact duration.
-As a result, business should keep the contact duration long enough (i.e. longer than 4 minutes) to increase customer responsive- ness likelihood.
+Intermediate and high responsive customers tend to have longer contact duration.
+As a result, business should keep the contact duration long enough (i.e. longer than 4 minutes) to increase customer responsiveness likelihood.

 **Insights from Employment Rate**